SC34 Electrical Safety

 Switch Room: A room other than a Substation containing distribution Switchgear.
 Unless authorised to do so, an Authority for Access would normally be required to enter.

 Temporary Earth: A connection to earth made before working on or testing equipment to ensure as far as is practicable that the equipment does not become electrically charged, secured where practicable by a Safety Lock.
-On completion of a Permit to Work or Sanction to Test these earths are removed by the Electrical Authorised Person.
+On completion of a Permit to Work or Sanction to Test these earths are removed by the Authorised Person.

 Test Equipment: Equipment to undertake particular tests that is suitable and sufficient for the use for which it is provided, that is maintained in a condition suitable for that use, and that is properly used (see CAT rating definition).